solyarisoftware/prompter.vim/README.md

 # prompter.vim

-Use vim as a tool for efficiently design, debug and save your LLMs prompts!
+Use vim as a tool for efficiently design, debug and save your LLMs prompts.

 Transform the Vim editor into an efficient prompt engineering environment, effectively replacing proprietary providers Large Language Models (LLMs) web playgrounds like: